FPN AskPsy

 and skill trainings.

-• A course booking always includes the first exam.
-You do not need to book the first exam separately.
+• A course registration always includes the first exam.
+You do not need to register for the first exam separately.

-• A course booking does not include the corresponding practicals.
-You also need to book those modules yourself.
+• A course registration does not include the corresponding practicals.
+You also need to register for those modules yourself.

 See art.
 4.2 of the Education and Examination Regulation for details.

-• 1-year Master Work & Organisational Psychology: make sure to book Research Methods PSY4094.
+• Master Psychology, specialization Work & Organisational Psychology: make sure to book Research Methods (PSY4094).

 registration